 - ½ teas Garlic Powder or 6-7 cloves roasted garlic

 - 2 tablespoon Olive Oil extra virgin

 - Add garbanzo beans, tahini, lemon juice, salt and garlic to a food processor along with ¼ cup of water or reserved water from the beans

 - Process together while slowly adding the olive oil over 1-2 minutes

 - Open and check consistency to make sure nothing got stuck on the sides

 - Add more olive oil and process again if its not at the desired consistency *see note below on getting smooth hummus

-- Serve on a plate and garnish with 2 tbsp olive oil and paprika
+- Serve on a plate and garnish with 2 tablespoon olive oil and paprika

 - Serve with pita bread or veggies